Elopement Day!

 Extra bobby pins, safety pins, etc. A small pair of scissors can come in handy too.

-• Throughout the day, I'll be taking candid, documentary-style photos, but I also may ask you to do certain things.
+• Throughout the day, I'll be taking a lot of candid, documentary-style photos, but I may ask you to do certain things.
 I'll also direct/offer suggestions for certain parts of the day that are most photo-heavy.
-I want the day to feel as authentic to you as possible, so I will do my best to be in the background for most of the time, and direct when necessary.
+I want the day to feel as authentic to you as possible, so I will do my best to be in the background sometimes, and direct sometimes too.

-• During photo time, I'll give you directions and prompts to get you to interact with each other.
+• During photo time, I'll give you some poses - like look this way, put your hands here, etc. But I'll also give you lots of directions and action-based prompts to get you to interact with each other.

-• The day is about YOU.
+• The day is about YOU and I'm on your team.
 Whatever I can do to make your day better, just let me know.

 • Your hands will get cold faster than the rest of your body.
 Bring gloves, even if you think you won't need them.
 I also recommend bringing hand warmers.
 I can't stress this enough!